 The First Step: Prove the Defective Part Caused the Accident

 The first step in recovering compensation after an accident due to a defective auto part is showing that the part was defective to begin with.
 This involves understanding how your vehicle was designed to operate and what went wrong.
-In most cases, it is wise to hire a personal injury attorney to assist with these claims because a seasoned lawyer will have access to auto parts specialists who can provide valuable testimony.
+In most cases, it is wise to hire a personal injury attorney to assist with these claims because a seasoned lawyer will have access to auto parts specialists who can review blueprints, schematics, crash test results, and recalls.

 The Second Step: Identify the Liable Party

-Determining precisely where the defect occurred can be challenging without the assistance of a personal injury lawyer.
 A thorough investigation will most likely be needed to find out how the liable party’s negligence led to the defect.
-In certain states, product liability claims fall under “strict liability,” so the victim may be able to recover compensation even if negligence was not a factor in the case.
+In certain states, product liability claims fall under “strict liability,” so the victim may be able to recover compensation even if negligence was not a factor in the case contributing factor.

 The Third Step: File a Claim